There should be no surprises on closing day. There rarely are — if you have asked the right questions beforehand.

 | Net proceeds received at closing | ~$244,800 |

-Total upfront cost: approximately $3,200 — in the lower half of the typical range.
+Total upfront cost: approximately $3,200.
 All deducted from proceeds at closing.
 No out-of-pocket cheque required for any of it.

 The closing statement itself has no surprises if the broker has done their job.
 Every cost in it should have been disclosed in writing before the application was submitted.
 The lender's commitment letter — issued after approval — confirms the specific amounts.
 If a number appears on closing day that wasn't in the commitment letter, ask about it before signing.